Thomas-Bezille/student_permis-assurances/README.md

 # Permis / Assurances AT2 - CP7 : Develop the back-end part of a web or mobile web application.

-The objective of this exercise is to create logic behind an application and to dynamize the elements according to the results obtained.
+The objectives of these exercises are to create logic behind an application and to dynamize the elements according to the results obtained.

 ## Built with